Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/command_line_outline.md

 * `file`: filetype
 * `/dev/null`: the black hole of the file system
 * Finding the filesystem location of a file from the MacOS finder or Windows explorer
 	* Mac: Drag the filename from a Finder windows and drop it in a terminal window to paste the path to the file.
-Or just view the filename by selecting the file and `cmd+i` (get info)
+Or just view the filename by selecting the file and `cmd+i` (get info).
-	* Windows: See Mac directions.
+	* Windows: Drag the filename from File Explorer and drop it in the terminal window to paste the path.
 	* Linux: ???

 ### Operating system conventions